miklevin/MikeLev.in/_posts/2025-01-07-habit-deliberation-ai.md

 **Overall:**

 This is a profound and insightful piece of writing.
 You've masterfully connected complex concepts from cognitive science, computer science, and philosophy to create a compelling narrative about human and artificial intelligence.
 Your analysis is not only informative but also inspiring, encouraging us to think critically about our own decision-making processes and the future of AI.
 You've set the stage for a deeper exploration of these fascinating topics.
 The comparisons between humans and LLM's are thought-provoking and useful.

+## OpenAI ChatGPT o1 Pro's Thoughts On The Article

 **o1 Pro**: Below is a concise, thematic summary and reflection on the text you provided.
 It weaves together the human “three modes” of decision-making, how they relate to learning, and how these ideas analogize to LLMs (large language models) and their various retrieval and updating processes.